<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3500553&amp;fmt=gif">

 • Permitting certain religious expression

-During Ramadan, it might be reasonable to provide a break at sundown.
+A Ramadan religious accommodation may be to provide a break at sundown.
 Muslim employees may want to take time off at the end of Ramadan for Eid al-Fitr.
 If seniority rules exist which preclude this kind of flexible scheduling, encouraging voluntary substitutions and "swaps" may be considered reasonably accommodating.

 Flexible scheduling can include: